East Iceland Guide

 Most visitors reach East Iceland by driving the Ring Road.
 Coming from the south, the route passes through Hofn and follows the coast northward through a succession of fjords and tunnels before reaching Egilsstadir, the regional hub.
 From the north, the Ring Road descends from the Myvatn area through highland passes into the Egilsstadir valley.
 Either approach takes roughly three to four hours from the nearest major stops.

 For those short on time, domestic flights connect Reykjavik to Egilsstadir in about one hour.
 Icelandair operates scheduled flights year-round, making it possible to fly in, rent a car, and explore the Eastfjords without driving the full Ring Road.
-This is an excellent option for travellers who want to experience the region without committing to the entire circuit.

 The third option is the Smyril Line ferry, MS Noronna, which sails from Hirtshals in Denmark via Torshavn in the Faroe Islands to Seydisfjordur.
 The ferry arrives once a week in summer, turning the arrival itself into an experience as the ship glides through the narrow fjord to the tiny harbor.
-This route is popular with Europeans bringing their own vehicles for an extended Icelandic road trip.

 Seydisfjordur